markdryan/specasm/docs/specasm.md

 ; Mixing characters and decimals db 'A', 1, 2
 ```
-In addition to encoding numbers the **dw** directive can be used to encode the address of a label and also the difference between the addresses of two labels.
+In addition to encoding numbers the **dw** directive can be used to encode the address of a label.
 When used in this format, the **dw** directive can only contain a single argument.

 For example,